Yu-Dylan/Yu-Dylan.github.io/_tabs/handouts.md

 ---
-title: Handouts
+title: Handouts and other materials
 icon: fas fa-pen
 order: 2
 ---

-# My handouts
+# My materials
 Here are some things I've written.
 Quite a few of these are written in [dylanadi.sty](https://github.com/Yu-Dylan/tex/tree/master/dylanadi), my personal LaTeX style file.[^fn1]

 ## Math